FermiParadox/backend_sensors_for_seniors/README.md

 # Issues
-Some functions are prone to race-conditions when eg.:
+Some functions are prone to race-conditions when e.g.:
 - 2 nurses assign same sensor
 - or 1 nurse assigns while other changes table
 I should have update-conditions checked by MongoDB itself.